Book Your Appointment Now

 Which One Is Right for You?
 A Decision Framework

-The best medication depends on your primary goal, comorbidities, insurance coverage, and tolerance.
+The best medication depends on your primary goal, comorbidities, pharmacy availability, and tolerance.
 There is no universal winner.
 Use this framework as a starting point for the discussion with your prescriber.

-• Type 2 diabetes with modest weight goal: Ozempic — established safety, broadest coverage, lower cost.
+• Type 2 diabetes with modest weight goal: Ozempic — established safety, broadest access, lower details.

 • Type 2 diabetes with significant weight goal: Mounjaro — superior glycemic and weight outcomes.

-• Weight management without diabetes, BMI 30+: Wegovy — Health Canada-approved indication; best private coverage.
+• Weight management without diabetes, BMI 30+: Wegovy — Health Canada-approved indication; best private access.

 • Weight management with cardiovascular disease: Wegovy — SELECT trial showed 20% MACE reduction.

-• Cost-sensitive without insurance: Ozempic — lowest list price.
+• details-sensitive without benefits: Ozempic — lowest list details.

 • Greatest weight-loss potential: Mounjaro 15 mg — up to 22% in SURMOUNT-1.